NickV05/Shippmate-Docs/README.md

     "postalCode": "90001",
     "country": "US",
     "phone": "+13105551234",
-    "taxId": "12345678901"  // Required for Brazilian recipients when using Bringer carrier },
+    "taxId": "12345678901"  // Required for Brazilian And Argentinian recipients when using Bringer carrier },
   "packages": [
     {